atovmasan/Social-Network/README.md

 ---

 *Note: This is an educational project created for learning purposes.
-Currently being enhanced through the second part of the course with personal improvements and additional features.*
+Currently being enhanced through the second part of the course with personal improvements and additional features.
+The comprehensive technology stack reflects the wide range of modern web development concepts covered in this intensive course.*